 Joining a study group is an effective resource in preparing for the CFA® exam.

-Registration is closed for the June 2013 CFA Level I, II, and III exams.
+Registration is open for the June 2014 CFA exams.
+Register Now.

 If you are committed to passing the CFA exams, consider signing up for a NYSSA study group.
 These free, informal, educational groups have helped hundreds of CFA candidates pass the exam at all three levels.
 Candidates report that the study groups are an invaluable aid to surviving the exam preparation process.
 Each study group contains from five to fifteen motivated professionals and typically meets once a week after normal working hours or over the weekend.